Can't Hardly Wait: Plot

-Later, an intoxicated Mike learns from Trip McNeely—a graduate and former stud from his high school—that in college, guys like them are "a dime a dozen".
+A graduate from Mike's high school, Trip McNeely, tells him that guys like them are "a dime a dozen" in college.
 Trip emphasizes how he dumped his girlfriend in the same fashion that Mike did to "score" with other women and was unsuccessful.
-Terrified of this prospect, Mike tries to get Amanda back, but she is happier without him and humiliates him in front of everyone at the party.
-After seeing the school jock turned down, multiple men begin to hit on her, much to her disgust.
-Preston finds Amanda and confesses his love, but since she still hasn't learned what he looks like, she assumes he is another pervert and rejects him in front of the entire party as well.
-She later realizes her mistake when she sees Preston's yearbook picture and tries to find him, but he has already driven home in disappointment.
+Terrified of this prospect, Mike tries to get Amanda back, but she is happier without him and humiliates him in front of everyone there.

+After seeing the school jock turned down, multiple guys begin to hit on Amanda, much to her disgust.
+Preston finds her and professes his love, but as she still has not learned what he looks like, she assumes he is another pervert and rejects him in front of the entire party.
+Amanda later realizes her mistake when she sees Preston's yearbook picture and tries to find him, but he has already driven home in disappointment.

-At the same time, William devises his plan to get revenge on Mike and goes into the party to drive Mike out.
-While inside the party, William begins drinking alcohol to fit in, and drinks enough to make him forget the entire reason he was there.
-An impromptu sing-along to Guns N' Roses' "Paradise City" causes him to become popular, with multiple women trying desperately to have sex with him.
-Soon after, William begins talking with Mike, who apologizes for bullying him.
-William forgives him; the two bond and seemingly become friends.
-When Mike and William are jailed as a result of a police bust, Mike takes the blame.
+Meanwhile, William devises his plan to get revenge on Mike and goes into the party to drive him out.
+While there, William begins drinking alcohol to fit in, drinking enough to make him forget why he was there.
+An impromptu sing-along to Guns N' Roses' "Paradise City" causes him to become popular, with multiple women trying to have sex with him.

+William later begins talking with Mike, who apologizes for bullying him.
+After William forgives him, the two bond and seemingly become friends.
+When both are jailed as a result of a police bust, Mike takes the blame.

-The next morning, when William sees Mike and his friends at a diner, he tries to thank Mike for taking the fall.
-But Mike acts as though he remembers nothing that happened the previous night and ridicules William in front of his friends.
+The next morning, when William sees Mike and his friends at a diner, he tries to thank him for taking the fall.
+However, Mike acts as though he remembers nothing that happened the previous night, and again ridicules him in front of his friends.

 Meanwhile, Preston is at a train station about to leave for Boston when Amanda arrives and asks him about the letter.
-Preston confesses he wrote it and is about to depart for a writing workshop with Kurt Vonnegut.
-The two say goodbye and Preston walks away, but he then stops and runs back to Amanda and they share a kiss.
+He confesses he wrote it and is about to depart for a writing workshop with Kurt Vonnegut.
+The two say goodbye and Preston walks away, but then stops and runs back to Amanda before the two kiss.

-The epilogue explains what happened to all of the main characters:
+The epilogue explains what happens to all of the main characters: